yuhkulele/Steam-Recommendations/README.md

 ## Overview
 My goal with this project was to leverage data from Steam in order to tackle two approaches to provide PC game recommendations for Steam users.
 I used content labels - categories, genres, and tags - to provide content based recommendations.
 For a collaborative recommender, I utilized playtime as an implicit rating of a user's engagement with a game.
 I compared user profiles based on their game playtimes to come up with a collaborative recommender that predicts how much time a player might spend on a game.

+Please view my presentation in the repository for a project overview:

 ## Business Understanding
 Steam is the most popular digital distribution service and store for PC games.
 While physical discs were once the norm for PC game sales, digital downloads have become the standard means of owning and accessing PC games.
 Steam offers a platform for users to manage their library of games with access to services such as cloud saves and community features.
 In 2021, Steam averaged around [69 million daily active players](https://store.steampowered.com/news/group/4145017/view/3133946090937137590).
 Steam saw a 27% increase in user spending and a 21% increase in playtime from 2020 to 2021.